-Some sort of payroll process is necessary for nearly any business, regardless of its industry.
+Payroll is necessary for nearly any business, regardless of its industry.
 However, there are some industries that need more than just basic payroll software in order to better run their day-to-day processes.
 Chief among these is the manufacturing industry.
 While businesses of any industry have a variety of roles for their employees, within the manufacturing industry you will often find that these roles offer different pay scales.
-Whether it’s assembly work, machine operation, packaging, shipping, or supervising, organizations in this industry need to have a payroll software that can handle the intricacies of running a manufacturing business.
+Whether it’s assembly work, machine operation, packaging, shipping, or supervising, organizations in this industry need to have payroll software that can handle the intricacies of running a manufacturing business.

-Manufacturing is one industry that holds a high proportion of unionized labor.
-In 2013, 10.1% of manufacturing workers belonged to labor unions (much higher than the 6.7% average unionized rate in the private sector of industries as a whole).
-Some companies may only employ union workers and others may vary in their degree of union involvement.
+Manufacturing is one industry where employees may or may not belong to a union.
+Some companies may only employ union workers while others vary in their degree of union involvement.
 Either way, the option to be able to deduct union dues before payment, have reporting capabilities for the union, or the ability to make union contributions for the company.
 Heavy reporting capabilities are very important to have when it comes to running daily processes for manufacturing companies.

 Time & Attendance Integration

 Labor in manufacturing work is generally shift work and paid hourly.
-Rather than using a hand-stamped time punch for clocking in and out of work, there are electronic alternatives that will make life much easier for reading shifts worked by laborers.
-Stamped punches can come out very unclear or sometimes are “double-marked” in the same area making punch times difficult to read for HR employees and managers.
+Rather than using a hand-stamped time punch for clocking in and out, there are electronic alternatives that will make recording and paying accurate wages much easier.
+Stamped punches can come out very unclear or sometimes are “double-marked” in the same area making punch times difficult to read.
 With time clocks in place, not only is punching quick and simple for the employee, but the information for timestamps is electronically transferred into the company’s payroll software as well.
-This is especially helpful for larger manufacturing operations with a larger amount of workers.
-Seamless integration between worker attendance and payroll is a must for many manufacturing companies.
+This is especially helpful for large manufacturing companies.
+Seamless integration between worker attendance and payroll is a must for manufacturing companies.

-Shift work, especially in the manufacturing industry, is mostly utilized in a warehouse or outdoor facility where workers perform hands-on physical labor in set shifts.
-This can create a disconnect between correct HR processes that may have come from a corporate office and actual management processes in the warehouse or work area.
+Shift work, especially in the manufacturing industry, can be located in a warehouse or outdoor facility where workers perform hands-on physical labor.
+This can create a disconnect between HR processes from the corporate office and actual management processes in the warehouse or work area.
 When employees want to keep track of pay stubs or request time off, the process of doing so may get lost in translation when employee information is not easily accessible by managers or supervisors.
-Giving employees access to their own information through an employee self-service will eliminate almost all work from the management level and put the responsibility on the employees themselves to request or view their own human resource information.
+Giving employees access to their own information through an employee self-service will eliminate a lot of work from the management level and put the responsibility on the employees to request, review or edit information.

-While almost all basic payroll management is the same (collecting hours, withholding taxes, and compensating employees for hours worked) there are some industries that will need extra features to better handle all of the complexities of the business.
-Manufacturing is one of these industries that usually have heavy administration work in payroll.
+While almost all basic payroll management is the same (collecting hours, withholding taxes, and compensating employees for hours worked) there are some industries that need extra features to better handle the complexities of the business.
+Manufacturing is one of these industries that usually has heavy administration work in payroll.
 For instances like that, a versatile, cloud-based payroll and HR system is essential for an organized and fast process.

 If you're interested in seeing how a single-source software could change the way your company processes payroll, request a demo below!